 You should only submit the required documents listed below in your online scholarship application.
 We will not consider any other documents than the required ones.
 You must complete your application in English.
-Use our forms and templates provided below, and complete them according to the instructions both below and in the templates/forms, or else your applications will be disqualified.
+Use our forms and templates provided below and complete them according to the instructions both below and in the forms, or else your applications will be disqualified.
 Kindly note the length limitation for your answers and the documents.

-- A Curriculum Vitae (CV): you must use the SISGP template for CV 2019/2020 and the CV should not exceed three pages.
+- A Curriculum Vitae (CV): you must use the SISGP form for CV 2020/2021 and the CV should not exceed three pages.
 It’s up to you to decide which parts are relevant for your application.
 Additional pages will not be considered.

 - A copy of your passport: your personal data including name, citizenship and photograph must be shown clearly.
 Copy of passport should be included together with the CV as a last fourth page.
 It is your responsibility to ensure that you have a copy of your valid passport to include.

 Make sure you have a complete application